transientskp/tkp/documentation/source/installation.rst

 .. note::

-    The build script in the root of the repository now (2011-11-28) will actually try and install the database.
+    The build script in the root of the repository now (2011-11-28) will actually try and install the development database `tkpdev`.
 For that to work, however, it will still need to know where the catalog files are.
     If you are making regular (nightly) builds instead of just a one-time setup, you could choose to edit the three corresponding files, add the path to your catalog files and then commit those changes into the repository.

 Testing the installation